Information for Parents/Carers about Keeping Safe Online

 In addition, the Government has also provided:

-- support for parents and carers to keep children safe from online harms, includes advice about specific harms such as online child sexual abuse, sexting, and cyberbullying
+- Support for Parents and Carers to Keep Children Safe from Online Harms - includes advice about specific harms such as online child sexual abuse, sexting, and cyberbullying

-- support to stay safe online includes security and privacy settings, blocking unsuitable content, and parental controls
+- Support to Stay Safe Online - includes security and privacy settings, blocking unsuitable content, and parental controls

 Online Safety During Lockdown

--
+- SCARF Resources

-Parent Info provides support and advice to parents, with contributions from the leading experts and organisations in matters related to young people and families in a digital world.
+- Online Safety Information for Parents - Parent Info provides support and advice to parents, with contributions from the leading experts and organisations in matters related to young people and families in a digital world.

-Get expert support and practical tips to help children benefit from connected technology and the internet safely and smartly.
+- Internet Matters | New e-Safety Portal for Parents and Schools - Get expert support and practical tips to help children benefit from connected technology and the internet safely and smartly.

-Comprehensive advise for Parents on keeping children safe online
+- National Online Safety - Comprehensive advise for Parents on keeping children safe online

+Following the recent Parent Workshop delivered by the NSPCC we have added some links below that you may find useful.
 They contain information that may help you and your family be more aware of how to keep safe when online.